gauzinge/SPS_June15_HowTo/README.md

 It is extremely important that all shifters are aware that severeal parameters / setups have to be regularly monitored during the shift.
 Your duties do not only include starting and stopping runs but also monitoring the parameters / functionality of the setups and checking the data quality.
 Therefore you should terminate and restart the telescope DAQ regularly (approx every 5 runs) to get fresh online-monitoring plots from the telescope and the FEI4.
 In order to avoid further data corruption / loss you should:

--) configure GLIB / CBCs before every new run

 -) check / interpret / scrutinize the DQM plots - if something is wrong, try to repeat the run or figure out what is wrong

--) have an eye on the telescope Online Monitoring: this is at least as important, especially since there seems to be a problem with the FEI4 bias that stops occasionally
+-) have an eye on the telescope Online Monitoring: this is at least as important

 -) you should restart the telescope DAQ approx. every 5 runs in order to get fresh plots that should allow you to determine if there is something wrong

--) regularly check the temperature on the 8CBC hybrids and the bias voltage of the FEI4 plane.
-For that, remote-desktop connect to the HV and Temperature monitoring laptop (from the telescope PC) and verify that HV channel 0 is on, set to 80V and that there is some current drawn (we had it stop twice now, not yet sure how many telescope runs we have lost - this must not happen again).
+-) regularly check the temperature on the hybrid and the relative humidity / dew point.
+Also make sure to have an eye on the currents and voltages of the bias system - you can find the plots on cmstkph2-beamtest.web.cern.ch

 -) play back the recorded data.
 This allows the experts to run a quasi-online analysis which will greatly help to monitor the parameters we are setting / quality of the data.

 -) every parameter change you make, cross-check with your fellow shifter - everybody is tired by now so 4 eyes and 2 brains are better than 2/1.

 -) if you notice any irregularity, add an entry in the elog explaining your observations.
 This does not have to be with a run entry - feel free to add a dedicated entry - be honest about what happened and if you can, give a realistic estimate about what runs you think are affected!

--) on the GLIB Streamer enable

-    Break Trigger during Block Read

 -) check that the MIMOSA current on the NI CRATE PC is not above 3.8A.
 If it is higher, you need to power cycle the telescope: